MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/09-enforce-model-security.md

 ### Configure row-level security

-In this task, you will configure row-level security in the Power BI service.
+In this task, you will see how to configure row-level security in the Power BI service.
+This task relies on the existence of a **Salespeaople_Australia** security group in the tenant you are working in.
+Please read through the tasks, but note that you will not be able to complete them in the absence of the existence of the security group.
+After reading through, proceed to the Clean Up task.

 1. Switch to the Power BI service (web browser).